tundish/blathnaid/NOTES.rst

 The encampment was at the side of the road, and several people were tending fires or smoking pipes or feeding donkeys.
 Jack greeted them all, and some replied and some did not.
 They did not seem to be tinkers at all.
 There were many children, and some old folk.
-And they were not very organised, and they all looked very tired, and cold, and hungry.
+And they were not very organised, and they all looked tired, and cold, and hungry.

 Of course, Jack had no food, and none was offered to him.
 So he built a little fire away from the main group, and set up the trivet, and boiled up some water.

 Now this trivet was very special; only a few Blacksmiths know how to make such a thing.
-Because whatever you brewed upon it, however little tea you had; in fact, no matter if you were only boiling hay, would nourish and cheer you throughout, and you would not feel the lack of a meal.
+Because whatever you brewed upon it, however little tea you had; in fact, no matter if you were only boiling hay, that brew would nourish and cheer you throughout, and you would not feel the lack of a meal.

 So Jack rolled himself up in his blanket, near to the fire, all warm and comfy.
 Morten settled down under a tree, happy to be away from the plough, and very pleased with his new shoes.